How Is Sentencing Determined in Federal Court?

 The judge was limited to sentencing within the time provided in that zone.
 If the range said 55 to 67 months, then the judge was not allowed to sentence less or more than that range.

-Mandatory sentencing guidelines were ultimately found to be unconstitutional.
-The Federal Sentencing Guidelines are now deemed to be advisory.
+Mandatory sentencing guidelines were ultimately found to be Unconstitutional.
+Absent a Statutory Mandatory Minimum Sentence, the Federal Sentencing Guidelines are now deemed to be advisory.
 But I have seen that most judges deem the guidelines to be presumptively reasonable.

 If you can come forward with substantial, compelling mitigating factors, only then will a federal judge sentence to a range less than that provided by the guidelines.
 Again, they are advisory.
 They are not binding or mandatory; but deemed to be presumptively reasonable.